 Essex in Essex County, Massachusetts — The American Northeast (New England)

 Location.
-42° 37.905′ N, 70° 46.971′ W. Marker is in Essex, Massachusetts, in Essex County.
-Marker can be reached from the intersection of Martin Street (Massachusetts Route 22) and Shepard Drive.
+42° 38.788′ N, 70° 46.935′ W. Marker is in Essex, Massachusetts, in Essex County.
+Marker is on John Wise Avenue (Massachusetts Route 133), on the right when traveling north.
 Touch for map.
-Marker is behind the Essex Town Hall, which is undergoing a major renovation project.
-It abuts a construction barrier, and can't be seen from the street.
-Marker is at or near this postal address: 24 Martin Street, Essex MA 01929, United States of America.
+Marker is at or near this postal address: 85 John Wise Avenue, Essex MA 01929, United States of America.
+Touch for directions.